James Kirby Martin: Education, background, and achievements

 Martin received his B.A. from Hiram College (summa cum laude) and then earned his M.A. and Ph.D. from the University of Wisconsin.
 He began his teaching career at Rutgers University, where he earned the rank of Professor of History and also served for a period as Vice President for Academic Affairs.
 In 1980, Martin moved to the University of Houston, having accepted assignment as the Department Chair of History.

 Martin helped to found the Papers of Thomas Edison project at Rutgers University and for a few years served on its board of advisers.
 He was also on the advisory board of the Papers of William Livingston project.
 Martin has served as general editor for a book series, the American Social Experience (New York University Press), and as a consulting editor for a book series entitled Conversations with the Past (Brandywine Press).
-Martin is currently serving on the advisory board of editors for the Critical Historical Encounters book series sponsored by Oxford University Press.
+Martin was serving on the advisory board of editors for the Critical Historical Encounters book series sponsored by Oxford University Press.

-Martin has consulted with some of the nation's most eminent law firms with regard to the history of various consumer products, including alcohol and tobacco, and has collaborated and appeared on programs aired by the History Channel.
-Talon Films of New York also regularly consults with Martin on historical matters.
-Martin has worked on two current movie screenplays: one focusing on Benedict Arnold’s treason and the other on Oneida warrior Han Yerry Doxtader and Mohawk warrior Joseph Brant.
+Martin consulted some of the nation's most eminent law firms with regard to the history of various consumer products, including alcohol and tobacco, and collaborated and appeared on programs aired by the History Channel.
+Talon Films of New York also regularly consulted Martin on historical matters.
+Martin worked on two movie screenplays: one focusing on Benedict Arnold’s treason and the other on Oneida warrior Han Yerry Doxtader and Mohawk warrior Joseph Brant.

+Martin died on December 31, 2024, at the age of 81.

 Teaching inventory

 Martin's teaching interests include early American history through the Revolution, American military history through the Civil War, and the history of medicine and health in the United States, particularly that of drinking, smoking, and drug usage.
-He teaches or has taught many undergraduate courses at the University of Houston, including a survey history of the United States; topical courses in colonial and Revolutionary American history; and capstone courses on such subjects as disease and addiction in the American experience.
+He taught many undergraduate courses at the University of Houston, including a survey history of the United States; topical courses in colonial and Revolutionary American history; and capstone courses on such subjects as disease and addiction in the American experience.
 At the graduate level, Martin has offered a variety of courses, including early American historiography as well as introductory and advanced courses on research and writing in United States history.